2press/sc2monitor/README.md

 If not executed regularly the script will try to make an educated guess for games played since the last execution.

-At execution a protocol will automatically logged to the database.
+At execution a protocol will be automatically logged to the database.

 You can add and remove players to the monitor by passing their StarCraft 2 URL:
 ```python